Are you looking to do the 3 2 1 method for fall off the bone ribs?

 If your ribs are left wrapped in foil too long, they’ll become mushy which is not what you want.

-Also, if you have the ribs exposed to direct heat for too long, they’ll get dried out.
+Also, if you have the ribs exposed to direct heat for too long, you’ll get dried-out smoked ribs.

 Final Thoughts On Smoked Ribs